Sir-Jude/Distriflask/README.md

 - **Flask SQLAlchemy**:
   A Flask extension, which integrates SQLAlchemy into the application.

-  It provids easy-to-use tools for database integration and builds upon the capabilities of both Flask and SQLAlchemy, allowing developers to create web applications with robust database functionality efficiently.
+  It provides easy-to-use tools for database integration and builds upon the capabilities of both Flask and SQLAlchemy, allowing developers to create web applications with robust database functionality efficiently.

 The code is split into chunks to improve its readability, debugging and further extensibility.
 ```